Errrneist/AIARG-UWKWT-Calibration-Driver/README.md

 *[William E. Boeing Department of Aeronautics & Astronautics](https://www.aa.washington.edu/), [Boeing](http://www.boeing.com/), [NASA](https://www.nasa.gov/)*
 * A software for the University of Washington Kirsten Wind Tunnel to perform custom calibration tasks.
 * Based on Labview and ULx Package for Labview.
+* The software reads and samples signals from six channels and process the data.
+* It is capable to sample, record, plot, analyze, and save processed matrix to a file.
 ## Contributor

 **Head of Project**